There's a difference between being an expert and being seen as an expert.

 When people see you as an expert, they trust your advice, recommend your work and they are willing to pay more for your time.

-Being an expert is not for everyone.
-If you say the right things, and show up often enough, people will notice you - if that's what you want.
+Becoming an expert is not for everyone.
+If you say the right things, and show up often enough, people will notice you - if that's all you want.
 But if you want to build authority, attract quality clients, and command premium prices, expertise is required.

 How to become an expert